 Our names are Tamara (age 40) and Patrick Dan Hughes (age 43).
 We have one child, Patrick Mason Hughes, and he is 8 years old.
 We are all of Caucasian ethnicity.
 Both Dan and Tamara were born and raised in Oregon (Cottage Grove and Springfield, respectively).
 We plan on living in Oregon permanently, as most of our family is local and we love the environment and people here.

 We are a busy and active family with two businesses (a brewery and part-time massage therapy business).
-Some of our favorite things to do are traveling, trying new foods, doing crafts, biking, hiking, swimming, martial arts, reading books, playing legos, hanging out with friends and family (we have a large extended family in Oregon) camping in our travel trailer, and going for walks with our dog Molly.
+Some of our favorite things to do are traveling, trying new foods, doing crafts, biking, hiking, swimming, martial arts, reading books, playing legos, hanging out with friends and family (we have a large extended family in Oregon) camping in our travel trailer and snuggling our kitty JoJo.
 We also enjoy gardening veggies and flowers, going to local farms, attending local fairs and events, and celebrating family birthdays, along with many other activities.
 We love traveling and make an annual family trip to San Diego, where we explore museums and eat delicious food (and maybe even go to Legoland!).

 A typical week finds us going to swimming and martial arts classes, listening to music (we enjoy a wide variety), spending time with the Grammas and cousins, going out to eat, going for a hike or bike ride, family movie nights, and having family dinner at home.
 Dan works from about 5am until 4pm 5 days a week and Tamara works 2-3 days a week in the evenings.
 Dan has less flexibility than Tamara, but his hours are generally decreasing as the business grows.